Hot6ix/MyApplication/README.md

 A simple application that scan wifi and connect to better wifi automatically.
 Written in Kotlin.

+This application is just working on the activity not background like service

 When you execute app, it requests permission for scan and control wifi.

 Steps